-Women On Tap was initially launched as a beer festival designed to celebrate women & beer, held at The Little Ale House on the weekend of 19-21 May 2017.
-The festival featured guest beers brewed by women and by breweries with female leaders (many of whom are local), alongside an art exhibition, live music, and a couple of fantastic sell-out beer tasting sessions run by one of the UK’s leading beer experts – Melissa Cole.
+Women On Tap CIC was initially launched in 2017 as a beer festival designed to celebrate women & beer, held at The Little Ale House on the weekend of 19-21 May 2017.

-Following on from the success of the debut festival, the remit of Women On Tap has been widened.
-We now organise regular socials, occasional pop-up events, and we collaborate with other awesome industry folk who share our goals and values.
-We are also planning Women On Tap 2018.
+Following on from the success of the debut festival, the remit of Women On Tap CIC has been widened.
+The beer and arts festival is now an annual event.
+We also organise regular socials, occasional pop-up events, and we collaborate with other awesome industry folk who share our goals and values.

 Why Women On Tap exists